3lvia/designsystem/packages/elvis/README.md

       }
   ```

-  `e-deprecated-class`: name of the deprecated class.
+  Glossary:

-  `deprecateChildren`: Boolean.
-If true; deprecates all other Elvis classes containing the name defined above.
+  - `deprecateChildren`: If true, all other Elvis classes that include the name specified above will be

-  `version`: The version the class became deprecated.

-  `replacement`: A object containing information about the replacement (optional)

-  `replacement.name`: The name of the replacement

-  `replacement.type`: The type of replacement (component, class, pattern etc...)

-  `replacement.documentation`: A link to documentation for the replacement
+    deprecated.

-  `sunset`: A vague estimate of when the classes will be removed from Elvis (optional).
+  - `sunset`: An approximate date of when classes will be removed from Elvis (optional).

 #### Step 0 - Before you begin